Exhausting families of representations and spectra of pseudodifferential operators: Introduction

 It was noticed that sometimes the closure is not necessary, and one of the motivations of our paper is to clarify this issue.
-It is well known that the operators $H_{\phi}$ are obtained as homomorphic images of the operator $H$, that is $H_{\phi} = \phi(H)$, where the morphisms $\phi \in \maF$ are defined on a certain $C^*$-algebra associated to $H$.
+Our approach is based on the well known fact that the operators $H_{\phi}$ are obtained as homomorphic images (in a suitable sense) of the operator $H$, that is $H_{\phi} = \phi(H)$, where the morphisms $\phi$ are part of a suitable family of representations $\maF$ of a certain $C\sp{\ast}$-algebra associated to $H$.
 This justifies the study of families of representations.
-See for example \cite{GeorgescuNistor} for results in this direction.
+See for example \cite{GeorgescuNistor2} for an illustration of this approach.
+As a note on our terminology, by {\em morphism} and {\em representation} of $C\sp{\ast}$-algebras, we shall always mean a {\em $*$-morphism}, respectively, a {\em $*$-representation}.

-Another motivation comes from the characterization of Fredholm operators (Fredholm conditions) for (pseudo)differential operators \cite{LMN1}.
-More precisely, for suitable manifolds $M$ and for differential operators $D$ on $M$ compatible with the geometry, there was devised a procedure to associate to $M$ the following data: \begin{enumerate}[(i)] \item spaces $Z_\alpha$, $\alpha \in I$; \item groups $G_\alpha$, $\alpha \in I$; and \item $G_\alpha$-invariant differential operators $D_\alpha$ acting on $Z_\alpha \times G_\alpha$. \end{enumerate} This data can be used to characterize the Fredholm property of $D$ as follows.
+Another, related, motivation comes from the characterization of Fredholm integral operators \cite{DamakGeorgescu, NP, RochBookLimit, RochBookNGT, SchroheFrechet, SchSch1, SchulzeBook91}.
+We are especially interested in the approach to this question using groupoids \cite{DLR, DebordSkandalis, LMN1, LNGeometric, Vassout}.
+More precisely, for suitable manifolds $M$ and for differential operators $D$ on $M$ compatible with the geometry, there was devised a procedure to associate to $M$ the following data: (i) spaces $Z_\alpha$, $\alpha \in I$; \ (ii) groups $G_\alpha$, $\alpha \in I$; and (iii) $G_\alpha$-invariant differential operators $D_\alpha$ acting on $Z_\alpha \times G_\alpha$.
+This data can be used to characterize the Fredholm property of $D$ as follows.
 Let $m$ be the order of $D$, then

 Moreover, the spaces $Z_\alpha$ and the groups $G_\alpha$ are independent of $D$.
 If $M$ is compact (without boundary), then the index $I$ is empty (so there are no $D_\alpha$s).
-In general, for non-compact manifolds, the conditions on the operators $D_\alpha$ are, however, necessary.
-The non-compact geometries to which this characterization of Fredholm operators applies include: asymptotically euclidean manifolds, asymptotically hyperbolic manifolds, manifolds with poly-cylindrical ends, and many others.
-Again, the operators $P_\alpha$ are homomorphic images of the operator $P$, which motivates the study of families of representations.
+In general, for non-compact manifolds, the conditions on the operators $D_\alpha$ are, nevertheless, necessary.
+The non-compact geometries to which this characterization of Fredholm operators applies include: asymptotically euclidean manifolds, asymptotically hyperbolic manifolds, manifolds with poly-cylindrical ends, and many others (see \cite{frascatti, nistorDesing} for surveys).
+Again, the operators $D_\alpha$ are homomorphic images of the operator $D$, which leads us again to the study of families of representations.